Early Signs of Autsim

 - Plays with the same toy in the same way even when new toys are available

-- Likes order and will lines up toys and or other things
+- Likes order and will lines up toys and objects

 - Repeats a play sequence over and over